 When?
 What?
 How?
 Who?
 All year Take a tour of the school with Mrs Wrixon the head teacher and see the children enjoying their lessons.
 Ring the school office to make an appointment.
 Parents, guardi- ans, grandpar- ents of all year groups October Open meeting - presentation, tour of school, meet Yr R teacher Mrs Lewis, Mrs Dyke and head Mrs Wrixon, chance to ask questions informally, refreshments.
 Details in local press, infor- mation sent to preschool, ring school office for details.
-Parents, guardi- ans, grandpar- ents of all chil- dren starting reception fol- lowing year From Spring Half term Weekly "Rising Five" after- noons - children starting school in September join reception class to help them to settle in.
+Parents, guardi- ans, grandpar- ents of all chil- dren starting reception fol- lowing year From May Half term Weekly "Rising Five" after- noons - children starting school in September join reception class to help them to settle in.
 Details available from the school office and local preschools.
-Parents, guardi- ans, grandpar- ents of all chil- dren starting reception July Open meeting - presentation, tour of school, meet Yr R teacher Mrs Lewis, Mrs Dyke and head Mrs Wrixon, Details in local press, infor- mation sent to preschool, ring school office for details.
-Parents, guardians, grandparents of all children starting reception following year.

-and young children get very tired when they stay for the whole day, especially if they are used to being at home or have Summer birthdays.
+Parents, guardi- ans, grandpar- ents of all chil- dren starting reception and young children get very tired when they stay for the whole day, especially if they are used to being at home or have Summer birthdays.